Strasbourg star Mothiba ruled out until 2021 with knee injury | Goal.com

 Ahead of their next preparatory match against Dijon on Tuesday, Laurey disclosed the 24-year-old forward will not be available and the French club is looking to solve his knee problem permanently.

-“It's a problem with a knee tendon that he has had for a while, we prefer to fix it once and for all,” Laurey told DNA.
+"It's a problem with a tendon in the knee that he's had for a little while, we prefer to fix it once and for all,” Laurey told DNA.

 “Lebo will be unavailable for four to five months, until January.”